-- Increase public awareness to gain community acceptance of the significance of weeds and their responsibilities for weed management. - Coordinate weed management planning, implementation and monitoring across all land. - Encourage cooperative local and regional programs based on assessed priorities. - Apply risk assessment methodology for determining weed management priorities in coordinated management programs.

-- Encourage the development and implementation of efficient processes for the identification, reporting and removal of new weed infestations. - Promote weed management as an integrated process based on the principles of sustainable natural resource management. - Establish an appropriate policy and legislative base for effective management of all serious weeds across the State. - Ensure efficient use of new and existing resources in weed management. - Monitor regularly the implementation and effectiveness of all aspects of the State Weed Plan.
+- Increase public awareness to gain community acceptance of the significance of weeds and their responsibilities for weed management. - Coordinate weed management planning, implementation and monitoring across all land. - Encourage cooperative local and regional programs based on assessed priorities. - Apply risk assessment methodology for determining weed management priorities in coordinated management programs. - Encourage the development and implementation of efficient processes for the identification, reporting and removal of new and existing weed infestations. - Promote weed management as an integrated process based on the principles of sustainable natural resource management. - Establish an appropriate policy and legislative base for effective management of all serious weeds across the State. - Ensure efficient use of new and existing resources in weed management. - Monitor regularly the implementation and effectiveness of all aspects of the State Weed Plan. - Encourage all public land and private land managers to act as 'Good Neighbours'. - Recognise the role and expertise of volunteers in weed management.